 [358] Further, the Board finds that the Town and First Nations engaged in extensive consultation over the past three years as evidenced by ongoing interaction of First Nations with the Town's consultation consultants, their attendance at preliminary meetings and site visits, their attendance with elders at the Project site, their sharing of concerns with the Town, and the provision of letters of non-objection.
 Overall, the Board finds that the discussions between the Town and aboriginal communities illustrated a meaningful exchange of information for an informed mutual understanding.
 The Board concludes that through mitigation measures and commitments, the Town has addressed the concerns of affected First Nation communities about impacts to their rights.
 In particular, the Board notes that no Traditional Ecological Knowledge was raised or shared by any of the First Nations despite the Town's specific requests for such information.
-Overall, the Board to allow Treaty 7 First Nations to harvest traditional plants and participate in traditional ceremonies before commencement of Project construction, and to manage ongoing issues resolution and consultation, as important and key measures.
+Overall, the Board views the commitments by the Town and the conditions imposed by the Board to allow Treaty 7 First Nations to harvest traditional plants and participate in traditional ceremonies before commencement of Project construction, and to manage ongoing issues resolution and consultation, as important and key measures.
 These measures ensure that the social and environmental impacts of the Project on Aboriginal peoples are managed successfully.